A baby not smiling by 6 months may signal developmental or health concerns that require timely evaluation by a pediatrician.

 Key Takeaways: Baby Not Smiling—When To Be Concerned?

-➤ Babies typically smile socially by 6 to 8 weeks old.
+➤ Babies typically smile socially by around 2 months old.

-➤ Lack of smiling may indicate developmental delays.
+➤ Lack of smiling may indicate developmental or sensory concerns.

 ➤ Monitor other social and communication milestones.

-➤ Consult a pediatrician if no smiles by 3 months.
+➤ Consult a pediatrician if no social smile is emerging by 2 to 3 months.

 ➤ Early intervention can improve developmental outcomes.